 Military units have a Judge Advocate General who acts as an anonymous independent investigator and senior counsel.
 They are a proxy for anyone finding issues or errors in orders and protocol.
 Safety issues, orders violating the Uniform Code of Military Justice, etc., can be brought anonymously to the JAG for investigation.
 In some cases, a JAG-like position may be needed in organizations where failure to follow a checklist could result in injury or death.

 Checklists passed down from “On High” have a high failure rate.
 The people most experienced with the job don’t like being told explicit details by someone who doesn’t have intimate knowledge of the work.
 No one likes getting ordered to follow a mandate.
 Teams want to be involved and engaged.

 That rebellious feeling that comes up when being ordered by a “parent” never leaves us, even when we are long past teenagers.
 Instead of having checklists created and mandated by the “High Command”, executives and management can set objectives and broad guidance, then teams can add their real world experience and details that make the checklist work.
 When they checklist comes from the team (or their own kind) and not forced on them, teams try harder to make their checklist work.

 Also, like software, the first version of a checklist is rarely correct.
 Put a version number on them and make it easy to gather feedback, review changes, and update.

 Don’t introduce the use of checklists as “just another new thing.”
 Checklists must become an accepted part of the culture.
 Senior executives must present the case for using checklists – everyone needs to know that checklists aren’t just another idea picked up while reading a magazine on a cross-country flight.

-Executives should mention checklists frequently in briefings on quality.
+Executives should talk about the importance of checklists.
 There needs to be a local checklist champion for each domain that can localize the checklist (more on that later), gather data, and credit winning teams.